LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 Usually, widgets correspond to significant areas of the screen and are composed of multiple controls.
 They are built with a _specific user-goal_ in mind, such as _"allow the user to book a flight"_ or _"allow the user to review shopping cart contents"_.
 If widgets are made too small and too generic, page definitions will be confusing and the widget configuration options become unwieldy.
-As a rule of the thumb, only very complex pages should contain more than a about a dozen widgets.
+As a rule of thumb, only very complex pages should contain more than a about a dozen widgets.
 And who wants to have very complex pages anyway?